Spasibo

 But they’re not you and they’re not me.

-But even if my blood were blue,
+So even if my blood were blue,

-My conscience still blooms free –
+My soul would still bloom free –

 For the faults of our great-great-grands back when